-United States District Court for the Eastern District of New York Clerk of Court 225 Cadman Plaza Brooklyn, New York 11201 formation:
+United States District Court for the Eastern District of New York Clerk of Court 225 Cadman Plaza Brooklyn, New York 11201 our Notice of Intention to

 Your Notice of Intention to Appear must be filed by [one hundred eighty days after the Settlement Preliminary Approval Date].
 You must also mail a copy of your letter to Rule 23(b)(3) Class Counsel and Counsel for the Defendants at the addresses listed in Question 18.